Skip to main content

 • Recommending policy to the governor, the General Assembly, and relevant state agencies using data.

-• Reviewing the productivity of existing academic programs and institutions’ missions to see they are advancing defined state goals.
+• Reviewing the productivity of existing academic programs and institutions’ missions to ensure they are advancing defined state goals.

 About the Board of Commissioners